zhaluza/python-notes/Notes/Fundamentals/lambdas_&_built_in_functions.md

 ## Lambdas

-A **lambda function** is like an anonymous function in JavaScript, or a function expression. _It can only be used once._
+A **lambda function** is like an anonymous function in JavaScript, or a function expression.
+If not saved to a variable, it can only be used once.

 It takes in arguments and returns something.